INVESTOR ACTION DEADLINE: The - GuruFocus.com

-LOS ANGELES, CA / ACCESSWIRE / May 30, 2023 / The Schall Law Firm, a national shareholder rights litigation firm, reminds investors of a class action lawsuit against Spirit AeroSystems Holdings, Inc. ("Spirit" or "the Company") (NYSE:SPR, Financial) for violations of §§10(b) and 20(a) of the Securities Exchange Act of 1934 and Rule 10b-5 promulgated thereunder by the U.S. Securities and Exchange Commission.
+LOS ANGELES, CA / ACCESSWIRE / May 30, 2023 / The Schall Law Firm, a national shareholder rights litigation firm, reminds investors of a class action lawsuit against NextEra Energy, Inc. ("NextEra" or "the Company") (NYSE:NEE, Financial) for violations of §§10(b) and 20(a) of the Securities Exchange Act of 1934 and Rule 10b-5 promulgated thereunder by the U.S. Securities and Exchange Commission.

 If you are a shareholder who suffered a loss, click here to participate.